SAP/openui5-docs/docs/App_or_Control_Looks_Odd_c34413d.md

 <a name="loioc34413d7554a4ae7b2aba6bcca92aac8__section_u1p_wfh_r1b"/>

 ### Resolution

-To solve the issue, you have the following options:

 -   Check whether the `<!DOCTYPE html>` tag is placed at the beginning of each HTML file, before the `<html>` tag.